 Accommodation in Kanchanaburi

 On arrival in Kanchanaburi by train on our first trip, we hadn’t reserved anywhere.
-We didn’t trawl up and down finding the best place at that time in the afternoon, we went with the first cheap place we found, the Jolly Frog, an old Lonely Planet favourite that’s now very run down, but still cheap.
-2 twin rooms cost us just 200 Baht each. (we wouldn’t recommend)
+We didn’t want to trawl up and down finding the best place at that time in the afternoon.
+Instead, we went with the first cheap place we found, the Jolly Frog, an old Lonely Planet favourite that’s now very run down, but cheap.
+2 twin rooms cost us just 200 Baht each. (we wouldn’t recommend this place.)

 Kanchanaburi was so much cheaper than Bangkok when we visited.
-The next day we moved to popular Sugar Cane 2 Guest House ( click through for rates) for a simple, affordable raft room on the stunning river.
+The next day we moved to popular Sugar Cane Guest House ( click through here for current rates) for a simple, affordable raft room on the stunning river.
 They serve good food, we revisited recently to eat and enjoy their views while staying at Warm Well (above).
-Sugar Cane are in the top 20 hotels on Trip Advisor.
+Sugar Cane are in the top 20 hotels in Kanchanaburi on Trip Advisor.
 Their rooms are simple but the location is perfect.

-Not everyone wants to travel as budget as we do, luckily there are plenty of options to suit every pocket.
+Not everyone wants to travel as budget as we did on this occasion, luckily there are plenty of options to suit every pocket.

-Upmarket Resort with Pool Dheva Mantra Resort $$$ #4 on Trip Advisor
+- Upmarket Resort with Pool Dheva Mantra Resort #4 on Trip Advisor.
+On Hotels Combined

 Things To Do In and Around Kanchanaburi.